osesantos/osesantos/README.md

 import "fmt"

 func main() {
-    fmt.Println("--->  Hello World! :D  <---")
+    fmt.Println("--->  Hello World!
+I'm José :D  <---") }
-}
 ```

-"Find something you love to do and you’ll never have to work a day in your life." - Arthur Szathmary

-I'm a SW Engineer by day and a bug bounty hunter by night.
-Motivated to identify vulnerabilities, develop robust solutions, and collaborate with cross-functional teams.
+**"Simplicity is the ultimate sophistication in both architecture and code."**

+I'm a Backend & Cloud Engineer with a strong security background.
+Passionate about building scalable systems and crafting elegant solutions to complex problems.

-- 🔭 I’m currently working as a full-stack engineer with C#, Typescript, Javascript, and React.
+- 🚀 Currently working as a Backend Engineer, specializing in C#, Go, TypeScript, and JavaScript
-- 🌱 I’m on a journey to learn Rust.
+- ☁️ Focused on cloud architecture and distributed systems
+- 🛠️ Core tech stack: C#, Go, Rust
+- 🌱 Deep diving into cloud-native technologies and microservices architecture
-- 👯 I’m looking to collaborate on projects/tools in go, rust, and Linux-related projects.
+- 👯 Looking to collaborate on cloud infrastructure, backend systems, and performance optimization projects
-- 📫 Feel free to reach out.
+- 💡 Always eager to explore new backend technologies and architectural patterns
-- 😄 I’m happy to learn and discuss any tech and cybersecurity-related topic.
+- 📫 Open to discussing tech opportunities and collaborations
-- ⚡ Fun fact: When I'm not coding or hunting for bugs, you'll find me hiking and kitesurfing – I love embracing the great outdoors! ⛰🏄‍.
+- ⚡ When I'm not architecting systems, you'll find me hiking and kitesurfing – because both code and nature have their perfect patterns! ⛰🏄‍

 ## Stats
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=osesantos&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)